kwiksher/blog/privacy_policy.md

 * We don’t share your personal information with anyone except to comply with the law, develop our products, or protect our rights.

-* We don’t store personal information on our servers unless required for the on-going operation of our site.
+* We don’t store personal information on our servers unless required for the on-going operation of our site or mobile applications.

 * Once data is no longer needed, we will delete it.
-This will probably be after 25th of May 2018.

 * we aim to fully support the GDPR standard, but also acknowledging that much is still to be done technically, in order for us to fulfill this mission.

 ---

+## Mobile Application Privacy

+Kwiksher develops mobile applications, primarily games.
+In regards to these applications:

+* **No Collection of Personal Information:** Kwiksher applications do not collect or store any personally identifiable information, including but not limited to email addresses, names, phone numbers, or location data.
+* **Data Usage:** Kwiksher applications may collect anonymous usage data for the purpose of improving application performance and user experience.
+This data does not identify individual users.
+* **Third-Party Services:** Some Kwiksher applications may integrate with third-party services, such as advertising networks or analytics platforms.
+These third parties may collect anonymous usage data in accordance with their own privacy policies.
+Kwiksher is not responsible for the privacy practices of these third parties.
+* **Children's Privacy:** Kwiksher is committed to protecting the privacy of children.
+Our applications are designed to comply with applicable children's privacy laws, such as the Children's Online Privacy Protection Act (COPPA).
+We do not knowingly collect personal information from children under the age of 13.
+* **Advertising:** Certain Kwiksher applications may display advertisements.
+These advertisements may be delivered by third-party advertising networks, which may collect anonymous usage data for the purpose of delivering targeted advertisements.
+* **In-App Purchases:** If a Kwiksher application offers in-app purchases, we do not collect or store any payment information.
+All payment transactions are processed through the applicable app store (e.g., Apple App Store, Google Play Store).

 ## What personal data we collect and why we collect it

 * Our data storage is a self-hosted Siteground instance of WordPress, using Wordpress's database to capture and store your e-mail.
 We use this e-mail to notify you of our progress.
 You are welcome to opt-out at any time.